Wikidata/soweego/docs/pipeline.rst

 First of all, you need Docker up and running on the system.
-Then, since our “production” environment has benefited from Wikimedia Foundations’s database, you need to provide soweego a working database to run our setup (MariaDB 10.36 is the only database tested).
+Then, since our “production” environment has benefited from Wikimedia Foundations’s database, you need to provide soweego a working database yourself (MariaDB 10.36 is the only database tested).
 To tell soweego where to find your database, you need to create a JSON file with the following
 structure: